Alocasia zebrina (Zebra Elephant Ear) Indoor Care, Propagation, Problems & Solutions

 Watering

-Water Alocasia zebrina thoroughly during the growing season while allowing the top 2 in. of soil to dry out between waterings to maintain the soil moderately moist.
+Water your Alocasia zebrina thoroughly in spring and summer while allowing the top 2 inches of soil to dry out between waterings.
+Maintain the soil moderately moist and avoid overwatering to prevent rotting and yellowing.

-Cut down on watering during the cold season to keep the soil barely moist but never allow the soil to dry out completely.
+Cut down on watering in fall and winter to keep the soil barely moist but never allow the soil to dry out completely to prevent wilting and drooping.

 Avoid underwatering as it will signal dormancy to the plant and may cause the leaves to start dying in readiness for dormancy.